-Googlebot Doesn’t Read Pictures of Text During Web Crawls
+Googlebot Doesn’t Read Text in Images During Web Crawls Or Does it?

 When I was an Administrator at Cre8asiteforums (2002-2007), one of my favorite forums on the site was one called the Website Hospital.
 People would come with their sites and questions about how they could improve them.
 One problem that often appeared was people having problems being found in search results for their sites for geographically related queries.
 One symptom for many sites experiencing that problem was that the only time the address of their business appeared on the site was in pictures of text, rather than actual text.
 This can be a problem when it comes to Google indexing that information.
 Google tells us they like text, and can have troubles indexing content found within images: